SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 ### 1.2.10 Use Collapsers

-You use Hystrix collapsers in a similiar way to the way you use Hystrix commands.
+You use Hystrix collapsers in a similar way to the way you use Hystrix commands.
 If you have added the collapser to the service container, then you can inject it into any controller, view or other services created by the container.

 Here is an example controller that makes use of a Hystrix collapser `FortuneServiceCollapser` which was added to the container using `AddHystrixCollapser<FortuneServiceCollapser>("FortuneCollapser", Configuration)`.